 - Sunflower oil rich in omega-6 fatty acids for healthy skin and coat

-- REAL LAMB FIRST: This Blue Buffalo dry dog food is made with real, high quality chicken as the #1 ingredient
+- REAL LAMB FIRST: Blue Buffalo dry dog food starts with real lamb as the first ingredient to help support strong, healthy muscles in adult dogs

 Finding the Right Fuel: Your Dog Food Buying Guide for Dandruff